In the case of a positive assessment of the certification process, three levels of certification are applied depending on the results:

 II.
 Reduction

 III.
-Recycling, reuse
+Recycling, Reuse

 IV.
-Waste management
+Waste Management

 V. Education

-Increasing staff awareness of the Zero Waste idea through training.
+Raising staff awareness of the Zero Waste idea through training.